linneakirby/canhaplabs/_posts/2021-03-05-project-iteration-1.md

 ### Preeti - texture explorations

 Preeti created a simple layout and began playing around with using images as visual brush textures.
-She originally had some trouble with the canvas not recording the `playerToken`'s movements, but after some trial and error realized that the issue was redrawing the while background every draw() cycle.
+She originally had some trouble with the canvas not recording the `playerToken`'s movements, but after some trial and error realized that the issue was redrawing the whole background every `draw()` cycle.

 {% include figure image_path="/assets/project-iteration-1/simple-layout.png" alt="Preeti's simple layout." caption="_Preeti's .txt file for my maze loader._" %}